dolthub/dolt/clients/csv_importer/README.md

 # CSV Importer

-Imports a CSV file as a List of Maps where the first row of the CSV file describes the keys of the Map.
+Imports a CSV file as List<T> where T is generated from the header row of the CSV (this can also be overridden with the `-header` flag).

 ## Usage